Ltay49/yourArt/README.md

 * 🔗 Designed to connect with a React Native frontend (mobile & web)
 * 📁 Modular structure with `controllers`, `routes`, `models`
 * 🧪 Testing setup included with `jest` and `supertest`
-* 🧑‍💻 Easily extendable for login/auth or artwork storage